Introduction of Inert Ceramic Balls

 (2) The inert ceramic ball mud will be produced after the filter press and vacuum mechanism are taken out (the water must be ensured in the meantime).

-(3) Cut the clay strips accurately (the size of the clay strips is equal to the size of the inert ceramic balls to be produced), and select the extrusion molding process to accurately shape.
+(3) Cut the clay strips accurately (the size of the clay strips is equal to the size of the to be produced), and select the extrusion molding process to accurately shape.

 (4) The semi-finished products enter the drying room or naturally dry into the kiln.